Tilde: Tone

 In Vietnamese, a tilde over a vowel represents a creaky rising tone (ngã).
 Letters with the tilde are not considered separate letters of the Vietnamese alphabet.
+That usage stems from the Greek perispomene.

 International Phonetic Alphabet

-In phonetics, a tilde is used as a diacritic that is placed above a letter, below it or superimposed onto the middle of it:
+In phonetic and phonological transcription using the International Phonetic Alphabet, a tilde may be used as a diacritic that is placed above a letter, below it, or superimposed onto it, each position with a different meaning: